 We consider the convolutional layers commonly applied to image analysis tasks.
 The input to a typical layer is a feature map, with multiple channels for each position in an $n \times n$ field.
 If there are m channels, then the input as a whole is a $m \times n \times n$ tensor.
-The output is also an $n \times n$ field with multiple channels per position1.
+The output is also an $n \times n$ field with multiple channels per position.
 Each channel of the output is obtained by taking a linear combination of the values of the features in all channels in a local neighborhood centered at the corresponding position in the input feature map.
 Crucially, the same linear combination is used for all positions in the feature map.
 The coefficients are compiled in the kernel of the convolution.
-If the neighborhood is a $k \times k$ region, a kernel K is a $m \times m \times k \times k$ tensor.
-The projection $K{c,:,:,:}$ gives the coefficients that determine the cth channel of a output, in terms of the values found in all of the channels of all positions in it neighborhood; $K{c,d,:,:}$ gives the coefficients to apply to the dth input channel, and $K{c,d,p,q}$ are the coefficients to apply to this input at in the position in the field offset horizontally by p and vertically by q.
-For ease of exposition, we assume that feature maps and local neighborhoods are square and that the number of channels in the output is equal to the number of channels in the input - the extension to the general case is completely straightforward.
+If the neighborhood is a $k \times k$ region, a kernel K is a $k \times k \times m \times m$ tensor.
+The projection $K{\dots,c}$: gives the coefficients that determine the cth channel of the output, in terms of the values found in all of the channels of all positions in it neighborhood; $K{:,:,c,d}$ gives the coefficients to apply to the dth input channel, and $K{p,q,c,d}$ is the coefficient to apply to this input at in the position in the field offset horizontally by p and vertically by q.
+For ease of exposition, we assume that feature maps and local neighborhoods are square and that the number of channels in the output is equal to the number of channels in the input the extension to the general case is completely straightforward.